Environmental Sustainability in New Zealand

-The focus of this environment project is on preserving and restoring New Zealand’s unique wilderness and natural landscape.
-Project activities may include: endangered species protection and disaster relief, environmental monitoring, tree planting, heritage restoration and much more!
-People who love nature and the environment will love this program.
-It is a challenging project with an environmental focus that is incredibly rewarding.
+The focus of this environmental project is on preserving and restoring New Zealand’s unique wilderness and natural landscape.
+Project activities may include endangered species protection and disaster relief, environmental monitoring, tree planting, heritage restoration and much more.
+People who love nature and the environment will love this program!

 - Project Activities: Varies on location and time of year.
 Tree planting, trail construction, wildlife surveys, seed collection, weed control, conservation fencing, heritage restoration and disaster relief